-The building design is inspired by the design, materials, and articulation of the existing Melford House, the Belair Mansions, and other architectural heritage in the general area.
-All buildings are designed in a coordinated manner featuring three-parts composition and asphalt-shingled, hip roofs with various types of dormers and other roof articulation.
+The building design is inspired by the design, materials, and articulation of the existing historic Melford House, the Belair Mansions, and other historically inspired architectural styles in the general area.
+All buildings are designed in a coordinated manner, featuring three-parts composition and asphalt-shingled hip roofs with various types of dormers and other roof articulation.
 The buildings are finished with a combination of brick veneer and cementitious panels.
-Other architectural features such as trim, white composite siding trim, columns, balconies, and standing seam metal roof sections are also used extensively on the buildings.
-Other design techniques such as changing of the building mass, projection, and recess of different parts of the building plate, along with various vertical treatments have been used to breakdown the expanse of horizontal volume of all residential buildings.
-Special treatment, such as various shapes of canopy has been used at the main entrance to each building.
+Other architectural features such as white composite siding trim, columns, and balconies, are also used extensively on the buildings.
+Other design techniques such as varying the building massing, providing projections, and recessing different parts of the building plate, along with various vertical treatments have been used to break down the expanse of horizontal volume of all residential buildings.
+Various canopy styles have been used at the main entrances, to provide unique treatments to each building.
 Finish materials have also been used on different parts of the elevation to create visual interest.
-All residential buildings are 4 to 5 stories in height, between 69 and 91 feet.
+All residential buildings are four to five stories in height, between 69 and 91 feet.
 The architectural design is in conformance with the previously approved Melford Village Design Guidelines for multifamily buildings, also known as multifamily villas.

 The one-story, 42-foot-high clubhouse is designed in a similar way, but with a standing seam metal pitched roof.
 A tower element is also used to mark the main entrance to the building.
-Other materials and parts, such as vertical wood siding, cast stone, metal coping, metal canopy, aluminum gutter, wood louvers, and aluminum store front windows, are employed in the building design.
+Other materials and parts, such as vertical wood siding, cast stone, metal coping, metal canopy, aluminum gutter, wood louvers, and aluminum store front windows are employed in the building design.
 The swimming pool area is enclosed with an aluminum fence on a brick base.